On the Fringes of Reality

 Martin hesitated.

 The stairwell was six flights.
 His mother was waiting.
-His sister was texting: where are you???
+He stepped forward—

 The doors began to close.

-Martin lunged—instinct, the automatic retrieval of dropped objects.
-His hand shot between the closing doors, fingers stretching for the keyring.
+Martin lunged without thinking.
+His hand shot out, fingers stretching for the keyring.

 The doors didn’t reverse.